Pomerania in the Early Middle Ages: Billung and Northern marches (936–983)

 In 936, the area west of the Oder River was incorporated in the March of the Billungs (north of the Peene River) and the Northern March (south of the Peene River) of the Holy Roman Empire.
 The respective bishoprics were the Diocese of Hamburg-Bremen and Diocese of Magdeburg.
 In the Battle of Recknitz ("Raxa") in 955, German and Rani forces commanded by Otto I of Germany suppressed an Obodrite revolt in the Billung march, instigated by Wichmann the Younger and his brother Egbert the One-Eyed In 983, the area regained independence in an uprising initiated by the Liutizian federation.
 The margraves and bishops upheld their claims, but were not able to reinforce them despite various expeditions.
-A similar pagan reaction in Denmark between 976 and 986, initiated by Sven Forkbeard, forced his father Harald Bluetooth to exile to Wollin.
+A similar pagan reaction in Denmark between 976 and 986, initiated by Sven Forkbeard, forced his father Harald Bluetooth to exile to Wolin.

-Polish gains and formation of the Diocese of Kołobrzeg
+Pomerania as part of Poland and formation of the Diocese of Kołobrzeg

-The first Polish duke Mieszko I invaded Pomerania and acquired the town of Kołobrzeg and the adjacent areas in the 960s.
+The first Polish duke Mieszko I included Eastern Pomerania within the emerging Polish state in c.
+960, and then further captured Pomerania to the mouth of the Oder River and the Wolin island in the west by c.
+967. The western border of Poland was possibly along the Rędowa River (Randow).
 He also fought the Volinians, but despite a won battle in 967, he did not succeed in expanding his Pomeranian gains.
 His son and successor Bolesław I continued to campaign in Pomerania, but also failed to subdue the Volinians and the lower Oder areas.

-During the Congress of Gniezno in 1000 AD, Bolesław created the first, yet short-lived bishopric in Pomerania Diocese of Kolobrzeg (Kolberg), subordinate to the Archdiocese of Gniezno, headed by Saxon bishop Reinbern, which was destroyed when Pomeranians revolted in 1005.
-Of all Liutizians, the Volinians were especially devoted to participation in the wars between the Holy Roman Empire and Poland from 1002 to 1018 to prevent Bolesław I from reinstating his rule in Pomerania.
+During the Congress of Gniezno in 1000, Bolesław created the first, yet short-lived bishopric in Pomerania Diocese of Kołobrzeg, subordinate to the Archdiocese of Gniezno, headed by Saxon bishop Reinbern, which was destroyed when Pomeranians revolted in 1005.
+Of all Luticians, the Volinians were especially devoted to participation in the wars between the Holy Roman Empire and Poland from 1002 to 1018 to prevent Bolesław I from reinstating his rule in Western Pomerania.
+All of Pomerania came under the ecclesiastical administration of the Archdiocese of Gniezno.

+The stronghold of Gdańsk was founded during the rule of Mieszko I. Eastern Pomerania with the chief city of Gdańsk remained within Poland, and was Christianized.